MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-an-extension.md

 ﻿---
 author: TylerMSFT
 title: Create and consume an app extension
-description: Write and host Universal Windows Platform (UWP) app extensions that allow you to extend your app via packages that users can install from the Windows Store.
+description: Write and host Universal Windows Platform (UWP) app extensions that allow you to extend your app via packages that users can install from the Microsoft Store.
 keywords: app extension, app service, background ms.author: twhitney ms.date: 10/05/2017